Route 2: National Parks & Night Skies

 Vibe: Cosmic calm and adventure in every direction.

-A backpacker favorite, Pheoniz Hostel is the kind of place where someone’s always planning a sunrise trip to the nearest open space or a night hike under the Milky Way.
+A backpacker favorite, Phoenix Hostel is the kind of place where someone’s always planning a sunrise trip to the nearest open space or a night hike under the Milky Way.
 It’s got artsy vibes, warm beds, and a traveler community that feels like family after one shared pizza.

 Don’t Miss: